BarganConstantin/Network_Programming/README.md

 ## Lab 4: HTTP Client Console Application in C# [To be updated] [🔗](https://github.com/BarganConstantin/Network_Programming/tree/main/Lab%234)

-In this lab, I built a simple HTTP client console application in C# that performs CRUD (Create📝, Read📖, Update📈, Delete❌) operations on categories and products via HTTP requests.
-It includes methods for enumerating categories📊, retrieving category details🔍, creating new categories🆕, deleting categories🗑️, updating category titles✏️, creating new products in categories🛍️, and retrieving products in categories🔎.
+In this lab, I built a simple HTTP client console application in C# with following features:

+- CRUD operations: The application allows users to perform CRUD operations (Create📝, Read📖, Update📈, Delete❌) on categories and products via HTTP requests.
+- Category operations: Users can enumerate categories📊, retrieve category details🔍, create new categories🆕, delete categories🗑️, and update category titles✏️.
+- Product operations: Users can create new products in categories🛍️ and retrieve products in categories🔎.
+- Simple and intuitive: The console application is designed to be easy to understand and use, with clear prompts and instructions for performing operations.
+- HTTP client: The application uses the HttpClient class in C# to send HTTP requests and receive responses, making it a practical example of using HTTP client in a real-world scenario.

 ## Lab 5: [To be updated]🔄